 Urinary Tract Infections in Women

-Urethritis: This is an inflamed urethra.
+- Urethritis: This is an inflamed urethra, which is the tube that carries urine from the bladder to outside the body.
 You may have lower stomach or back pain.
 You may also have urgent or frequent urination.

 Most UTIs are treated with antibiotics.
 These kill the bacteria.
 The length of time you need to take them depends on the type of infection.
 It may be as short as 3 days.
 If you have repeated UTIs, a low-dose antibiotic may be needed for several months.
 Take antibiotics exactly as directed.
 Don't stop taking them until all of the medication is gone.
-If you stop, the infection may not go away, This can make it much harder to treat.
+If you stop taking the antibiotic too soon, the infection may not go away, and you may develop a resistance to the antibiotic.
+This can make it much harder to treat.

 The lifestyle changes below will help get rid of your UTI.
 They may also help prevent future UTIs.

-Drink plenty of fluids.
+- Drink plenty of fluids.
 This includes water, juice, or other caffeine-free drinks.
 Fluids help flush bacteria out of your body.
-Cranberry juice (or tablets) may help keep an infection from coming back.